The Complete Guide to Puerto Morelos, Mexico: Things to Do and Tips from a Local

 Is Puerto Morelos closer to Cancun or Playa del Carmen?

-Puerto Morelos is half way between Cancun and Playa del Carmen, almost exactly.
+Puerto Morelos is halfway between Cancun and Playa del Carmen, almost exactly.

-Can you swim in Puerto Morelos beach?
+Can you swim at the Puerto Morelos beach?

 Can I drink the water in Puerto Morelos?